 Lush and Jam built on their successful partnership by exploring three further locales.
 The shows were Antarctic series ICE (2007), South (2009), which saw Lush exploring in and around his adopted hometown of Bluff, and North (2011) in which he returned to his native Auckland, then headed north.
 Rakena won Qantas Best Director awards for the first two shows, adding to an impressive awards tally.

 Jam TV also produced back-to-nature lifestyle shows Off the Radar, and follow-up Radar's Patch.
 Both programmes feature comedian Te Radar endeavouring to live sustainably, while 2012 Best Information Series awardwinner Global Radar saw him exploring how human actions shape the world.

-Jam TV website.
+Jam TV website (broken link).
 Accessed 22 May 2017

 James Croot, 'Talk of the town' (Interview) Stuff website.
 Loaded 1 October 2013.
 Accessed 23 December 2020

 'Her Insight' (Interview with Melanie Rakena and Jane Andrews) - Her Business magazine, May 2007